sage-code/maj/basic.md

 verb: vidu  = to see

-* yo vidu'pa ti un'foa!  = I have seen you one time!
+* yo vidu'pa ta un'foa!  = I have seen you one time!
-* xi vidu'pa vu ni'foa!  = He have never seen y'all!
+* su vidu'pa va ny'foa!  = He have never seen y'all!
-* tu vidu'fu mi suv!     = You will see me often!
+* tu vidu'fu ma suv!     = You will see me often!
 * nu podo vidu'so zu amu!= We can see them now!

 ## Interrogative